f5devcentral/f5-big-iq-lab/docs/class1/module3/lab9.rst

     - ``Pool`` defines the pool and pool members
     - ``Monitor`` defines the FTP Health Monitor
     - ``TCP_profile`` defines custom TCP attributes (e.g. disable Nagle's algorithm and Slow-start)
-    - ``Data_Group``defines which servers are allowed to access the BCA servers’ incoming directory using FTP
+    - ``Data_Group`` defines which servers are allowed to access the BCA servers incoming directory using FTP
-    - ``iRule`` prevents access to the BCA servers’ incoming report directory using FTP unless the connection comes from an authorized server
+    - ``iRule`` prevents access to the BCA servers incoming report directory using FTP unless the connection comes from an authorized server
     - ``Analytics_TCP_Profile`` defining the Analytic profile use to collect TCP metric on the service

 The second template will be an HTTPS/L4 app service template using the following AS3 classes: